-TARget <target>

-target-Name of the target or an IP address on the target

-Options

-- target beta - tar beta

-- You must be logged into a machine using the login command before using the target command. - Target names, except for IP addresses, that contain non-alphanumeric characters must be enclosed in quotation marks. - 4.
-Retrieve your monitor information by using the monitor get command.
+- Command TARGET Description Identifies a machine as the active target machine Syntax TARget < target> Options target-Name of the target or an IP address on the target Examples • target beta • tar beta Notes • You must be logged into a machine using the login command before using the target command. • Target names, except for IP addresses, that contain non-alphanumeric characters must be enclosed in quotation marks. - 3.
+Identify the machine you just logged into as the target by using the target command.

+4. Retrieve your monitor information by using the monitor get command.